enviroprogrammer/ud-app/README.md

 On a mobile device, visit https://enviroprogrammer.github.io/ud-app/ in your favourite browser.
 You could also access the app from a computer, but it is optimized for mobile.

-Did you know that you could also download the app directly to your device?
+Did you know that you could download the app directly to your device, too?
 Read the section below to find out how!

 ## Adding the App to your Home Screen